KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

   about. **The root password is public** ("test0000"), so anyone with SSH access could compromise the device.

+You only need to use the USB stick the first time.
+For future updates you can use `cros flash` over the network.

-### Connect device to corp network
+### Connect device to Ethernet

-To do this you will need a USB-to-Ethernet dongle (you can find these at the Techstop).
+Use your USB-to-Ethernet adapter to connect to a network.

+Googlers: You can use a corp Ethernet jack, which will place you on a special restricted network.

 ## Deploying Chrome to the device